RajasKhambayate/C/Multi-Tasking/README.md

 # C/Multi-tasking
-This direcitory contains programs based on 'Multi-tasking' in C programming language.
+This directory contains programs based on 'Multi-tasking' in C programming language.